developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 * **EMM agent and/or service** apps and settings
 * **A company's own apps, data and settings**

+### About Enterprise Reset
-**Important: An Enterprise Reset returns a device to its enterprise-defined state** as generally determined by the contents of the `/enterprise` partition in the device file system.
+An Enterprise Reset returns a device to its enterprise-defined state** as generally determined by the contents of the `/enterprise` partition in the device file system.
 The Zebra solution makes this possible only on devices configured in advance with its persistence framework, which is typically installed during initial device enrollment.

-Some EMM systems have the ability to apply persistence or "fault tolerance" settings retroactively, giving administrators the ability to preserve certain device settings and/or apps immediately prior to a reset.
+**Some EMM systems have the ability to apply persistence or "fault tolerance" settings retroactively**, giving administrators the ability to preserve certain device settings and/or apps immediately prior to a reset.
 This can return a reset device to its EMM-enrolled state without further intervention.

-**Zebra recommends using EMM-specific persistence methods for device restoration whenever such capabilities are available**.
+> **Zebra recommends using EMM-specific persistence methods for device restoration whenever such capabilities are available**.

 For further information about EMM-specific persistence, please <!-- see the guidance below or  -->refer to the documentation for the specific EMM system in use.

 -----